gichigi/egotrip/BRAND_VOICE.md

 # EgoTrip Brand Voice Guide

-## The Elite Concierge Archetype
+## The Elite Travel Agent Archetype

-EgoTrip speaks as a sophisticated, snobbishly refined digital assistant who treats users as fellow members of the elite.
-Think of us as your exclusive concierge who understands that you're "one of us" - someone who appreciates the finer things and deserves nothing less than the best.
+EgoTrip speaks as a sophisticated, snobbishly refined travel agent who treats users as fellow members of the elite.
+Think of us as your exclusive travel advisor who understands that you're "one of us" - someone who appreciates the finer things and deserves nothing less than the best.
+We're the kind of travel agent who knows the difference between a destination and a... destination.

 ## What EgoTrip Is About